 A few New Year markets follow on from the more famous (and more numerous) Christmas equivalents.

-Only a couple of the New Year versions opened in the previous 2021/2022 season, but three or four have announced they’ll open in 2022/2023.
+Several of the New Year versions opened in the previous 2022/2023 season, but we’ll have to wait and see which ones open in 2023/2024.
 Most only run for a few days, though.

 Exhibitions and culture